mantidproject/mantid/docs/source/concepts/Calibration.rst

 What is Calibration?
 --------------------

-Calibration is a process which determines and corrects for differences in the definition of an instrument to reality, generally conducted by peorforming a measurement of a reference compound under known conditions.
+Calibration is a process which determines and corrects for differences in the definition of an instrument to reality, generally conducted by performing a measurement of a reference compound under known conditions.